lehins/tutorials/Haskell/containers/containers.md

 ["Jones","Doe","Jones","Gonzalez","Doe","Bloom","Smith"]
 ```

-If for some reason we would like to map a function over the keys we can use
+If for some reason, we would like to map a function over keys, we can use
-`Map.mapKeys` for this, for instance getting a list of all SSN prefixes:
+`Map.mapKeys` for this purpose, for instance getting a list of all SSN prefixes:

 ```haskell:
 λ> Map.keys $ Map.mapKeys (show . ssnPrefix) employees